Diabetes: how could stem cells help?

 Current approaches to make new beta cells for therapy:

-Mature human pluripotent stem cells into beta cells in the lab, which are transplanted into diabetic patients.
+- Mature beta cells derived from human pluripotent stem cells in the lab, which are transplanted into diabetic patients.

 - Use drugs to trigger cells in the diabetic patient’s own pancreas to produce new beta cells.